 - 1. Bring a note signed by your custodial parent stating the reason (see below 'Reasons for a Planned Absence).
-Phone calls are not accepted. - 2.
-Pick up your dismissal slip from the main office after first period. - 3.
 When you leave the building you will need to sign out on the designated sign out sheet in the main office, noting the time that you are exiting the building.
-You may only enter and exit the building through the main doors by the main office. - 4.
-If you are returning to school the same day the dismissal pass is issued, report to the office and sign in. - 5.
-Upon your return to school, bring written verification of your appointment to the main office.
+You may only enter and exit the building through the main doors by the main office. - 2.
+If you are returning to school the same day the dismissal pass is issued, report to the office and sign in. - Upon your return to school, bring written verification of your appointment to the main office.